 Winter severity

 Surface temperature data were used to identify winter severity.
-Daily temperature observations from 1981-2010 were downloaded from the NOAA NCEI website’s index for public data (http://www1.ncdc.noaa.gov/pub/data/normals/1981-2010/supplemental/source-datasets/).
+Daily temperature observations from 1981-2010 were downloaded from the NOAA NCEI website’s index for public data.
 Serially complete, daily temperature maximums and minimums are stored by NCEI.
-The original temperature measurements came from Global Historical Climatology Network stations and were processed by NCEI [Bilotta et al., 2015] and was used to calculate normals.
+The original temperature measurements came from Global Historical Climatology Network (GHCN) stations, were processed by NCEI, [Bilotta et al., 2015] and were used to calculate normals.

-The temperature minimums and maximums from 1981 - 2010 were downloaded from NOAA NCEI via ftp and analyzed using the R software.
+The temperature minimums and maximums from 1981 to 2010 were downloaded from NOAA NCEI via ftp and analyzed using R.

 The protocol employed by Bilotta et al. [2015] was used to calculate the air-freezing index (AFI).
-First, the Freezing-degree days (FDD) of each season for every station were calculated and then the Air-freezing index (AFI) was calculated using FDD.
+First, the freezing-degree days (FDD) of each season for every station were calculated and then the air-freezing index (AFI) was calculated using FDD.

-Data from GHCN stations were downloaded and imported it into Excel where they were formatted for use in ArcGIS.
+Data from GHCN stations were downloaded and imported into Excel where they were formatted for use in ArcGIS.
 In ArcGIS, the XY values were imported as a layer and saved as a shapefile with the locations of the GHCN stations.
 A previously downloaded shapefile of the Missouri River Basin was used to identify GHCN stations within our study region.

-In R studio the FDD and AFI of only the GHCN stations within our study region were isolated.
+In RStudio the FDD and AFI of only the GHCN stations within our study region were isolated.

 The start date, end date, and length of each winter were calculated from the FDD and AFI graphs.